Alternative versions of Captain America: Exiles

-In the Exiles arc "A World Apart", the Earth was conquered by the Skrulls in the nineteenth century.
+In the Exiles arc "A World Apart", Earth was conquered by Skrull forces in the nineteenth century.
 Captain America has become a gladiator known as the Captain, fighting for the Skrulls against other superhumans in contests.
-He is defeated by Mimic, who, disgusted at Captain America having become nothing but a puppet to the Skrulls rather than the symbol he should be to others, uses Cyclops's optic blasts.
+He is defeated by Mimic, who is disgusted at Captain America having become nothing but a puppet to the Skrulls rather than the symbol he should be.

 In "Forever Avengers", the Exiles visit a timeline where Captain America was turned into a vampire by Baron Blood.
 He later turns the Avengers into vampires and becomes the new Vampire King.
-The now Cursed Avengers (composed of Hawkeye, Wasp, Giant-Man, Falcon and Polaris) plan to turn New York's population into zombies, but their plans are thwarted by the Exiles with the help of that Earth's Union Jack Kenneth Crichton.
+The now Cursed Avengers plan to turn New York's population into zombies, but their plans are thwarted by the Exiles with the help of that Earth's Union Jack, Kenneth Crichton.
 One of the Exiles, Sunfire, is bitten by a vampire.
 Before she can completely turn, Baron Crichton destroys Captain America and reveals himself to be the grandnephew of the original Baron Blood and a vampire as well, and becomes the newest King of the Vampire by blood right.

 House of M

-In the altered world of the House of M, Steve Rogers was not frozen in suspended animation and lived through World War II and the years afterward.
+In the altered world of House of M, Steve Rogers was not frozen in suspended animation and lived through World War II and the years afterward.
 Rogers became an astronaut and was the first man to walk on the Moon in 1956.
 By the present time, Rogers is said as being nearly 100 years old.
 His Earth-616 memories are not reactivated, to spare him from a severe mental shock.
-According to a Marvel editorial, the House of M is not an alternative reality, but a period of time in which everything in the 616 reality was profoundly altered by the Scarlet Witch.